markzhong2024-netizen/MansorySteno/README.md

 2. 28 Switches
 3. Soldering Iron
 4. Solder Wire
+5. Flux
-5. Mill-Max Hot Swaps (optional)
+6. Mill-Max Hot Swaps (optional)
-6. A USB-C to USB-C cable with data
+7. A USB-C to USB-C cable with data

 # Firmware
 First, download the firmware from the firmware folder.
 Now, put it in the downloads folder (the command will try to find the file to flash it from the downloads,s so its importent to do that).
 Now you are going to put the PCB into the bootloader by pressing the boot button, not the reset button.
 Now your device might ask you if you want to connect to the PCB, click Yes.
 Then use this command